 9. Universal Islands of Adventure (1999)

-Universal Islands of Adventure is a park with substantial steadiness thanks to its founding ethos: that it leaves flavor-of-the-week movies to its older sister, and instead features something much less fleeting – stories – as its centering spirit.
+Universal Islands of Adventure is a park with substantial steadiness thanks to its founding ethos: that it leaves flavor-of-the-week movies to its older sister (Universal Studios Florida), and instead features something much less fleeting – stories – as its centering spirit.
 The result is a lineup that’s entirely IP-centered, but timeless and intergenerational.
 (As we often say, a glimpse at Universal Studios Beijing shows us what an Islands of Adventure designed today would probably look like – Transformers instead of Marvel, Minions in place of Seuss, Jurassic World instead of the literary Jurassic Park, and Kung Fu Panda in place of Popeye.)

 In a “zoomed out” sense, there have only been a few major changes to the lineup of the park’s lands.
 The Lost Continent ceded one of its three literary realms to create The Wizarding World of Harry Potter: Hogsmeade.
 Then, an expansion pad that was technically set aside for Jurassic Park was annexed to create the park’s only “inland” island, Skull Island – really just a segment of midway serving as the entrance to the Reign of Kong ride.
 It’s not a great ride, and Kong doesn’t really fit the “vibe” of the otherwise-storybook park, which is why my Build-Out of Islands of Adventure (one of my favorite projects ever) uses the space for a Jurassic expansion instead!